Archive for the ‘Code Snippets’ Category

 From there, it’s just a matter of choosing the correct snippets from the context menu.
 I’ve found that I can now invoke most of my snippets without even thinking about the keystrokes… my fingers just go into “auto” mode ( d – p – <tab> – <tab> – 2 – <enter> – property name – property type – … ).

-In addition to the WPF-specific snippets, I’ve included a couple of other snippets in this zip that I also use quite a bit… “pc” provides the PropertyChanged implementation for the INotifyPropertyChanged interface and “pcp” is used to define a property that raises such a change notification.
+In addition to the framework-specific snippets, I’ve included a few other snippets in this zip that I also use quite a bit in WPF projects… “inpc” provides an implementation of the INotifyPropertyChanged interface and “op” is used to define observable properties that raise change notifications.

 I’m looking forward to a day when I’ll be able to do more advanced things in my snippets (custom functions, custom formatting, capitalization, custom placement for different code parts, etc).
 In the meantime, I hope others will find my existing snippets useful!